 - In some cases, it could result in death

 However, you may have a case whether you experienced these conditions or not.
-If a medical device is defective, every patient who has that device in their bodies is at risk.
+If a medical device is defective, every patient who has that device in their body is at risk.
 And it could be connected to medical conditions you suffered even if you don’t know it.

 You could have grounds for a lawsuit if:

 - You received either a Cordis TrapEase or Cordis OptEase IVC filter

 - You received an IVC filter, but you don’t know what make or model it was

 - You may have a claim whether you experienced obvious complications or not

 - You may have a claim whether the device has already been removed or is still in place in your body

 A successful lawsuit for a defective medical device can provide money for medical costs, lost work time, loss of earning potential, and the personal losses you’ve suffered.
 It can also include money for the wrongful death of a loved one that can help an individual or a family rebuild a life and recover financially.
 In some cases, a settlement could be $1,000,000 or more.